danielraffel/raindrop-to-wordpress-sync/README.md

 # ⚠️ Disclaimer: This is untested.

-I currently publish my bookmarks from [Raindrop to Ghost](https://github.com/danielraffel/raindrop-to-ghost-sync), and a friend asked if this could be adapted for WordPress—so I decided to take a first pass at it.
+I use a custom tag in [Raindrop to automatically publish bookmarks to my Ghost blog](https://github.com/danielraffel/raindrop-to-ghost-sync).
+A friend asked if this could be adapted for WordPress—so I decided to take a first pass at it.
 If you're brave give it a try and lmk. ✊

 # raindrop-to-wordpress-sync